hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 ## Network Topology ## {#network}

-HP Helion OpenStack is deployed on three physical networks: IPMI, Fiber Channel, and the Cloud LAN which is subdivided into VLANs to produce the External, Management, and Service LANs as depicted in the following Network Topology diagram.
+HP Helion OpenStack is deployed on three physical networks: IPMI, Fiber Channel, and the Cloud LAN which is subdivided into VLANs to produce the External, Management, and Service LANs as depicted in the [Figure 1](#fig1).

+##### Figure 1: Typical HP Helion OpenStack network topology {#fig1}
 <img src="media/Helion_Security1_50.png"/>

 <a href="javascript:window.open('/content/documentation/media/Helion_Security1.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">View larger image (opens in a new window)</a>

-In the diagram above, the Border Router and the Aggregation Router are customer devices that perform routing at the perimeter of the environment.
+In the Figure 1, the Border Router and the Aggregation Router are customer devices that perform routing at the perimeter of the environment.
 The Load Balancer is a recommended customer device to provide TLS termination.
 The following sections provide guidance on how to configure these network devices for improved security.
 Note that HP Helion OpenStack includes IPtable rules on each node to close network ports that are not needed, but applying additional rules to your network devices (as indicated in the sections that follow) will provide increased security.

 ## Securing the Perimeter<a name="perimeter"></a>

-The perimeter is indicated by the *Border Router* icon in the previous diagram.
+The perimeter is indicated by the *Border Router* icon in [Figure 1](#fig1).

 When securing the perimeter, consider the following: